Microsoft-Web/NodeCamp/Presentation/IntroToExpress/IntroToExpress/Demo.md

 1. Show the following lines.

-	> **Speaking point:** On these lines, we set various configuration parameters such as in which directory the template files will be found and the templating engine that we want to use, in this case Jade.
-Jade is a popular templating engine that makes writing HTML extremely easy and without the extraneous syntax requirements of angle brackets (<>).
+	> **Speaking point:** On these lines, we set various configuration parameters such as in which directory the template files will be found and the template engine that we want to use, in this case Jade.
+Jade is a popular template engine that makes writing HTML extremely easy and without the extraneous syntax requirements of angle brackets (<>).
 	>
-	> You can change the templating engine to simply return HTML as is and not do anything further by setting the view engine as `app.set('view engine', 'html');`
+	> You can change the template engine to simply return HTML as is and not do anything further by setting the view engine as `app.set('view engine', 'html');`

 	````JavaScript
 	app.set('views', path.join(__dirname, 'views'));